-Since moving to Idaho in late summer in 2014, I began connecting with local food and farmers and gleaning essential gardening tips for our short growing season in the Idaho Panhandle from savvy natives.
+Since moving to Idaho in 2014, I began connecting with local food and farmers and started gleaning essential gardening tips for our short growing season in the Idaho Panhandle from savvy natives.
 I met some interesting and wise characters at farmers markets and roadside stands whose wealth of know how filled holes in my local knowledge.
-Participating in the “Food for Thought” book club sponsored by the Inland Northwest Food Network and our public library has become my favorite meeting of the month and our discussions open my eyes to food-related topics that had rarely crossed my mind.
+Participating in the “Food for Thought” book club sponsored by the Inland Northwest Food Network and our public library has become my favorite meeting of the month, and our discussions open my eyes to food-related topics that had rarely crossed my mind.

-In our first Idaho garden we harvested over 100 lbs. of organic produce mostly grown from seeds, (yes, we had an abundant potato crop), saved seeds from an heirloom tomato plant following instructions from a farmer who also sold us dehydrated llama poo fertilizer (which was amazing).
-In our kitchen we adapted modern technology for old-time techniques and mastered a few “advanced” cooking skills.
+In our first Idaho garden, we harvested over 100 lbs. of organic produce mostly grown from seeds, (yes, we had an abundant potato crop), saved seeds from an heirloom tomato plant following instructions from a farmer who also sold us dehydrated llama poo fertilizer.
+In our kitchen, we adapted modern technology for old-time techniques and mastered a few “advanced” cooking skills.

 - Slow Pork Pie – My husband, Tony, who hails from Leicestershire, England, home of the Melton Mowbray Pork Pie, began perfecting his from-scratch recipe in our Coeur d’Alene kitchen.
-Surrounded by a hot water pastry and pork seasoned with herbs from our garden, the pie is injected with gelatin made from home-made pork broth.
-The finished product takes two days, but is well worth the effort.
+Surrounded by a hot water pastry and filled with pork seasoned with herbs from our garden, he injects gelatin made from home-made pork bone broth.
+The finished product takes two days but is well worth the effort.
 This pork pie is savory and eaten cold which made it an ideal contribution to our gourmet picnic lunch at the bottom of the Trail of Hiawatha bike ride last August.

 Slow British Bangers – Next came ground pork shoulder sausages.
-Perfecting the traditional banger recipe by experimenting with different cuts and grind settings and herbs and spices was a party in our bellies.
+Perfecting the traditional banger recipe by experimenting with different cuts and grind settings and taste testing herb and spice combinations was a party in our bellies.
 We eat bangers with a “full English” breakfast and bangers and mash for dinner.
 There are never any leftovers.

 Here’s wishing you and yours Auld Lang Syne, love, kindness and friendship, at your kitchen table every day in 2016!